-The second factor authorities consider the size of your business.
+The second factor authorities consider is the size of your business.
 In general, large commercial kitchens are required to install grease interceptors underground.
 Smaller kitchens like those of cafes or office cafeterias may install the small grease traps underneath the sink.

 10. How are grease traps cleaned?

 - The Dry Pump Method.
-With this method the grease is removed manually or with a pump, and then the trap is left to dry.
+With this method, the grease is removed manually or with a pump, and then the trap is left to dry.
 The drying process takes a couple of days, which means you will need to pause your use of the sink until it dries.
-When the tank drains, the cover is returned and your grease trap can continue to function.
+When the tank drains, the cover is returned, and your grease trap can continue to function.

 - The Pump and Return Method.
 This is the process our company uses to prevent the issue of foul odor.
 The process begins with the complete removal of the contents of your grease trap through pumping.
 Then, the grease is separated from the water and disposed of in an eco-friendly manner.
-Finally, the water is returned to your grease trap, and the cover sealed.
+Finally, the water is returned to your grease trap, and the cover is sealed.

 11. Why does my grease trap have a foul odor after cleaning?

 One of the leading causes of this problem is using the dry pumping method.
 If you tried a DIY approach and used this method, you can expect your trap to have a foul smell while it dries.
-Also, if you hired a cheap grease trap cleaning company, they likely used this method because they lack proper equipment.
+If you hired a cheap grease trap cleaning company, they likely used this method because they lack proper equipment.
 To prevent this issue in the future, search for grease trap cleaning near me, Jacksonville, and carefully select a professional contractor.

-The final possible cause for a foul odor is a pipeline back-up.
+The final possible cause for a foul odor is a pipeline backup.
 This can be caused by food debris that has reached your trap and caused a blockage.
 You may need the help of a plumber to remedy this problem.